-As the impacts of climate change become increasingly evident, Regeneron is committed to mitigating climate-related risks and maximizing opportunities to protect our planet, improve human health and strengthen our business resiliency.
-In 2020, we conducted an assessment of our climaterelated risks and opportunities and conducted a scenario analysis to evaluate their potential impacts on our business.
-In keeping with our commitment to transparency, this report shares the findings from this assessment and how Regeneron is taking action, in alignment with the climate-specific recommendations developed by the Task Force on Climaterelated Financial Disclosures (TCFD).
+The impacts of climate change on humans and natural systems are clear - and accelerating.
+Regeneron remains committed to mitigating climate-related risks and maximizing opportunities to protect our planet, improve human health and strengthen our business resiliency.
+In 2020, we conducted an assessment of our climate-related risks and opportunities and conducted a scenario analysis to evaluate their potential impacts on our business.
+In keeping with our commitment to transparency, this report shares the findings from this assessment and how Regeneron is taking action, in alignment with the climate-specific recommendations developed by the Task Force on Climate-related Financial Disclosures (TCFD).